 You can then create a relationship field to track that connection and target campaigns around it.
 These custom fields will be incredibly useful for pulling reports that guide current and future campaign decisions.

-Some fundraising management software allows you to automate certain tasks, like sending thank-you and welcome emails or setting tasks for others.
+Some fundraising management software allows you to automate certain tasks, like sending thank-you and welcome emails or even setting tasks for others.

 Integrations are also key for driving many automation tasks; automatically adding donors to certain mailing lists, updating accounting software, and eliminating manual data migration all depend on having the ability to integrate with different tools.